 I was going to make ranch potatoes for lunch today but midway through the prep, I decided to jazz things a bit and amp up the flavor factor.
-I used baby potatoes instead of the red, replaced the pouch of dressing mix with whipped cream cheese and added bacon bits, garlic and onions.
-I also tossed in fresh rosemary for an aroma boost and oh my, did the kitchen smell heavenly!
-Amazing how a few simple switches turned a familiar recipe into a whole new dish.
+I swapped the red potatoes with baby Yukon gold potatoes, whipped up cream cheese with the sour cream, added crisp bacon crumbles, onions, and garlic, and tossed in fresh rosemary for good measure.

-Guys, these cheesy skillet potatoes are the bomb!
-Tender potatoes, creamy sauce, the piney herb scent, bacon crumbles, gooey melted cheese –>these are the stuff side dish dreams are made of.
-Pair with roasted chicken or a hunk of grilled steak and you are in for an awesome meal ahead.
-Enjoy!
+My friends, this cheesy potato casserole is the bomb!
+With fluffy potatoes, creamy sour cream sauce, piney herb scent, crisp bacon crumbles, gooey cheese, it’s the stuff side dish dreams are made of!
+Serve it with roasted chicken or grilled steak and you are in for an awesome meal ahead.